hed-standard/hed-python/README.md

 Once an experiment is annotated using HED, this HEDTools repository provides a suite of powerful tools for MATLAB and python to extract, search, and combine events based on these annotations.
 The user manual can be found online at: http://vislab.github.io/HEDTools/.

-Tools to support event annotation using hierarchical event descriptor (HED) tags.
-The user manual can be found online at:  [http://vislab.github.io/HEDTools/](http://vislab.github.io/HEDTools/).

 ### Installation

 You can run HEDTools as a standalone toolbox or as a plugin for EEGLAB.
 In both cases, you should install EEGLAB unless you plan to use HEDTools only to validate tags from spreadsheets.